viklund/courses/r_programming/1611/Exercises/DataTypes.md

     example.vector <- c(10, 20, 30)

 NB!
-If you need more information about the function c() you can always use the built-in manual in R. Typing `c()` will bring up the documentation for the function `?c`.
+If you need more information about the function `c()` you can always use the built-in manual in R. Typing `?c` will bring up the documentation for the function `c()`.

 Once you have created this vector in R, you can access it by simply typing its name in an interactive session.